wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 Additional Demo Applications (each will require some extra configuration steps)

-#### VITGIN CMS INSTALLS
+#### VIRGIN CMS INSTALLS

-If you are interested in installing Joomla based systems, click [here](./VirginCMSDemos.md)
+If you are interested in installing Virgin CMS installs, click [here](./VirginCMSDemos.md)

 #### SAMPLE JOOMLA APPLICATIONS

-If you are interested in installing Joomla based systems, click [here](./JoomlaDemos.md)
+If you are interested in installing Joomla based demos, click [here](./JoomlaDemos.md)

 #### SAMPLE WORDPRESS APPLICATIONS

-If you are interested in installing Wordpress based systems, click [here](./WordpressDemos.md)
+If you are interested in installing Wordpress based demos, click [here](./WordpressDemos.md)

 #### SAMPLE DRUPAL APPLICATIONS

-If you are interested in installing Drupal based systems, click [here](./DrupalDemos.md)
+If you are interested in installing Drupal based demos, click [here](./DrupalDemos.md)